vnali/craft-asset-indexes-extra-docs/README.md

 `Item Type`
 Specify which item you want to create by this asset indexes option.
- - Based on selected item, there are sub items that you should select.
-- For example, after selecting 'entry',  section and entry type and sites should be selected.
+ - Based on selected item, there are sub items that you should select. for example, after selecting 'entry',  section and entry type and sites should be selected.

 `Field Mapping`
 if you want to use an indexed asset on created item, specify the custom field for this asset.